engineyard/ey-docs/pages/instance-types.md

   Instances configured to run your database tier.

 * ### [[Utility instances|instance-types#util-instance]]
-  Instances configured for utility & background work.
+  Instances configured for utility and background work.

 * ### [[Single instance environment|instance-types#single-instance]]
   A single instance configured to combine multiple roles into one environment.